dell/omnia/docs/source/InstallationGuides/Benchmarks/OpenMPI_AOCC.rst

         systemctl stop slurmctld.service
         systemctl start slurmctld.service

 4. Job execution can now be initiated.
-To initiate a job use the following sample commands.

 For a job to run on multiple nodes (10.5.0.4 and 10.5.0.5) where OpenMPI is compiled and installed on the NFS share (``/home/omnia-share/openmpi/bin/mpirun``), the job can be initiated as below:
 .. note:: Ensure ``amd-zen-hpl-2023_07_18`` is downloaded before running this command.